greywillfade/sally/content/blog/2019-09-18-exploring-web-montization.md

 So like I said, I've added it to this blog.
 I'm not expecting to make my millions; for me it's more about testing directly, learning more, and contributing in a small way to adoption.
 But I'm very much looking forward to finding out more, and seeing how the standard grows into the future.

-If you want to know more you may also want to read about:
+On top of the links I've included above, you may also want to read:

-* [Sign up at Coil's site](https://coil.com) to add it to your site
 * CSS Tricks [removing ads for supporters](https://css-tricks.com/site-monetization-with-coil-and-removing-ads-for-supporters/)
 * Coil post about their [Mozilla/Creative Commons team-up](https://coil.com/p/coil/Coil-Mozilla-and-Creative-Commons-Launch-100-Million-Grant-for-the-Web-to-Advance-Web-Monetization-f/Bdp8Hgcf4)
 * Coil [Developr Docs](https://coil.com/docs/)